-Chen Tang, China, Crystal Rao, Disney, Disney Plus, Doua Moua, Elena Askin, Gong Li, Jimmy Wong, Jun Yu, movies, Mulan, Niki Caro, Pei Pei Chang, reviews, Rosalind Chao, TV, Tzi Ma, Xana Tang, Yifei Liu, Yoson An
+Chen Tang, China, Crystal Rao, Disney, Disney Plus, Doua Moua, Elena Askin, fantasy, Gong Li, Jimmy Wong, Jun Yu, movies, Mulan, Niki Caro, Pei Pei Chang, reviews, Rosalind Chao, TV, Tzi Ma, Xana Tang, Yifei Liu, Yoson An

 September 3, 2020

 by Carla Hay

 Culture Representation: Taking place in ancient China, the fantasy film remake “Mulan” features an all-Asian cast representing the middle-class, the military and royalty.